noble-patrick/hackerbay-interview-1/README.md

 Can I work with you if I'm a student?

 No. ONLY work on these interview tasks if you have NO OTHER commitments.
 We have tried this before and this doesn't work.
-If you are a sudent, you should check out <a href="https://hackerbayuniversity.com/"> Hacker University</>.
+If you are a sudent, you should check out <a href="https://hackerbayuniversity.com/"> Hacker University </a>.